 On a similar note to some of the above points, proactive safety managers should frequently be reevaluating their position in their SMS.

-Proactive managers have a tendency to not assume a “static” role in their safety programs – static not in the sense of “not doing anything,” but how they assess their priorities and immediate obligations to risk management.
+Proactive managers have a tendency to not assume a “static” role in their safety programs – static not in the sense of “not doing anything,” but in how they assess their priorities and immediate obligations to risk management.

 As an SMS matures and becomes more complex, a safety manager’s role and importance will change.
 As new technologies become available, safety managers will have different means of managing and assessing risks.

 Learn what other safety managers do during the day/week/month...